 - Set a timer call back function TimerProc() with an event id.
 Timer call back will be fired with specified time interval.

-The SetTimer function creates a timer with the specified time-out value.
+The SetTimer function creates a timer (repetitive call back) with the specified time interval value.

 UINT SetTimer( HWND hWnd, UINT nIDEvent, UINT uElapse, TIMERPROC lpTimerFunc );